lizlove/finishitis/content/pages/about.md

 As the mother of a five-month old, I've lost the luxury of free time and free space in my small Brooklyn apartment.
 I am tired of the guilty thoughts cluttering my head.
 I need the space back in my mental To Do List.
 It's time to push through the discomfort, let go of the perfectionism and get things done.

-Inspired by NaNoWriMo, I've decided to embark on a 30 Day challenge this November to spend at least 30 minutes a day bringing some of my nearly-done side projects to completion.
-I'll post each day to document my progress.
+Inspired by NaNoWriMo, I've decided to embark on a 30 Day challenge in November to spend at least 30 minutes a day bringing some of my nearly-done side projects to completion.
+After one month, I completed a crochet baby blanket.
+I post periodically to document my progress.
 I'm not promising beautiful work.
 I am focusing on _done_.
 Hopefully this will free up some headroom and kick finishitis once and for all.

 [Follow me](https://www.instagram.com/lizzardl/) to help keep me accountable and share your own triumphs over [finishitis](https://www.instagram.com/explore/tags/finishitis/?hl=en).
 I'll see you on the done side.

 -Liz

-### Challenge To Do List
+### To Do List

-1. Build this site!
-2. Fix my personal site authorization
+1. Fix my personal site authorization
-3. Ok, Not Ok deployment
+2. Ok, Not Ok deployment
-4. Thank you chart
+3. Thank you chart
-5. Chart of the week?
+4. Chart of the week?
-6. Baby blanket
-7. Mira essay
+5. Mira essay
-8. d3 page for Archiveview
+6. d3 page for Archiveview
-9. Parker blanket
+7. Parker blanket

+### Completed Projects

+1. ~~Build this site!~~
+2. ~~Baby blanket~~

 ![Finish her](/media/flawless.png)